Our students aim for 100% attendance

 If known beforehand that students are going to be away from school, please bring an appointment card or a letter for the Form Tutor giving the reasons and dates

-The Government has changed the Education (Pupil Registration) Regulations in relation to term time holidays and that this will come into force on 1 September 2013.
+The Government has changed the Education (Pupil Registration) Regulations in relation to term time holidays and that this came into force on 1 September 2013.

 As a result, Head Teachers can no longer allow any leave of absence during term time unless there are exceptional circumstances.
 This means that holidays in term time will not be authorised and will be marked as an unauthorised absence in the school register.